junxit/us-congress-bills-114/bill.md

 Section 102 of the National Environmental Policy Act of 1969 (42 U.S.C.
 4332) is amended by inserting “(a) In general.—” before the first sentence, and by adding at the end the following:

 > - **(b)** *Review of major Federal actions on Indian lands*
+>   - **(1)** *Review and comment*
->   - **(1)** *In general* For any major Federal action on Indian lands of an Indian tribe requiring the preparation of a statement under subsection (a)(2)(C), the statement shall only be available for review and comment by the members of the Indian tribe and by any other individual residing within the affected area.
+>     - **(A)** *In general* Except as provided in subparagraph (B), the statement required under subsection (a)(2)(C) for a major Federal action regarding an activity on Indian lands of an Indian tribe shall only be available for review and comment by the members of the Indian tribe, other individuals residing within the affected area, and State, federally recognized tribal, and local governments within the affected area.
+>     - **(B)** *Exception* Subparagraph (A) shall not apply to a statement for a major Federal action regarding an activity on Indian lands of an Indian tribe related to gaming under the Indian Gaming Regulatory Act.
 >   - **(2)** *Regulations* The Chairman of the Council on Environmental Quality shall develop regulations to implement this section, including descriptions of affected areas for specific major Federal actions, in consultation with Indian tribes.
 >   - **(3)** *Definitions* In this subsection, each of the terms Indian land and Indian tribe has the meaning given that term in section 2601 of the Energy Policy Act of 1992 (25 U.S.C.
 3501).
 >   - **(4)** *Clarification of authority* Nothing in the Native American Energy Act, except section 6 of that Act, shall give the Secretary any additional authority over energy projects on Alaska Native Claims Settlement Act lands.